-Since 2009, Regional Water Boards have adopted a total of 117 TMDL projects to address water quality impairments.
+Since 2009, Regional Water Boards have adopted a total of 119 TMDL projects to address water quality impairments.
 A summary table of TMDL projects adopted by each of the nine Regional Water Boards since 2009 can be found in Appendix E: TMDLs Adopted by Regional Water Boards since January 2009.

 Additionally, the Regional Water Boards may implement actions other than TMDLs for their impaired waterbody-pollutant combinations.
-These actions may be sufficient to place a waterbody in Category 4b (when a non-TMDL regulatory program is reasonably expected to result in attainment of the water quality standard within a reasonable, specified time frame, and a TMDL is not required) or Category 5-alt (when a non-TMDL restoration project or action may result in attainment of standards, and the TMDL requirement remains).
-See section 2.5 for additional information on Category 4b and 5-alt.
+These actions may be sufficient to place a waterbody in Category 4b (when a non-TMDL regulatory program is reasonably expected to result in attainment of the water quality standard within a reasonable, specified time frame, and a TMDL is not required) or Category 5r (when a non-TMDL restoration project or action may result in attainment of standards, and the TMDL requirement remains).
+See section 2.5 for additional information on Category 4b and 5r.

-CalWQA assigns a default 13-year schedule date for the development of a TMDL or alternative restoration project.
-However, development of a TMDL or alternative may take longer than 13 years and each Regional Water Board prioritizes its own TMDL development.
-The TMDL completion date is defined as the date the Regional Water Board adopts the TMDL.
-The TMDL or alternative restoration approach generally requires subsequent approval by the State Water Board and the U.S. EPA prior to taking effect.
+CalWQA assigns a default 13-year schedule date for the development of a TMDL, 4b Demonstration, or ARP.
+The TMDL completion date is defined as the date the Regional Water Board adopts the TMDL or submits the 4b Demonstration or ARP to the U.S. EPA.
+However, most TMDLs or alternatives take longer than 13 years and each Regional Water Board prioritizes its own TMDL development.
+In a future integrated report, the default 13-year schedule date is intended to be revised to reflect prioritization and/or Regional Water Board goals to develop a TMDL. .

 For more on TMDL prioritization and scheduling information for on-cycle Regional Water Board’s, see sections 5 through 8.